-- 2012: Loveland Habitat celebrated its 25th Anniversary, marking the occasion with its 2nd Annual Build-A-Thon.
+- 2012: We celebrated our 25th Anniversary, marking the occasion with its 2nd Annual Build-A-Thon.
 More than 100 families have been served since 1987.
 The affiliate built its largest home in history for the Thrivent Family, which has 7 members.
 The Loveland Habitat ReStore continues to grow, with donations and sales supporting the affiliates building of 1 complete home per year.

 - 2011: Loveland Habitat started it’s 100th Home in Willow Park, its newest subdivision.The affiliate launched its first ever Build-A-Thon, building with the community of Loveland on 4 homes simultaneously during the 4-day event.
 Construction in Boise Village North is nearly complete and the affiliate is purchasing more land for new neighborhoods.